 Delivering Cost-savings and Added Benefits

 Before partnering with Conexus, our client hired more than 60 travel nurses for one hospital.
 Travel nurses helped them fulfill staffing needs quickly but at a significant cost.
 Such staffing presented a heavy financial burden to the hospitals, one that international nurse recruitment focused on quality improvement could solve.

 Conexus MedStaff matched 35 nurses working at the hospital.
 We also have nurses working there who have become full-time employees of the hospital after completing their assignment with us.
 In turn, this helped them to reduce the number of travel nurses working in one of their facilities to just 15.

 By helping to ensure our candidates were integrated into their new workplace and the local community, staff turnover decreased considerably.
 Furthermore, the addition of overseas nurses diversified the hospital’s workforce, which multi-cultural patients responded positively to.

 Despite having access to little to no public transport links, Conexus came through again.
 We introduced a shuttle service that enabled nurses to get to work easily.
 We also helped to promote a car share initiative, and sourced residency close to the hospital.

 “We have worked with Conexus for the last four years, and they have provided assistance in sending us dozens of candidates.
 It’s our hope with the programs we have in place and with assistance from outside sources, such as Conexus, that someday all of our RN needs will be met and the shortage of nurses will be long forgotten.”

 What we can do

-To find out more about how Conexus Medstaff can help you fulfill your staffing needs, please complete our Client Contact form.
-Our Operations Manager will be in touch to discuss how we can help you and your healthcare facility in the US.
+To find out more about how Conexus MedStaff can help you fulfill your nurse staffing needs, please complete our Client Contact form.
+An Operations Manager will be in touch to discuss how we can help you and your healthcare facility in the U.S.